moble/quaternion/README.md

-package for scientific computation, and implements interfaces to C and Fortran codes for optimization (among other things) need for finding mean and optimal rotors.  `Numba` uses [LLVM](http://llvm.org/) to compile python code to machine code, accelerating most numerical functions by factors of anywhere from 2 to 2000.
-It is *possible* to run all the code without `numba`, but these functions are roughly 4 to 400 times slower without it.
+package for scientific computation, and implements interfaces to C and Fortran codes for optimization (among other things) need for finding mean and optimal rotors.  `Numba` uses [LLVM](http://llvm.org/) to compile python code to machine code, accelerating many numerical functions by factors of anywhere from 2 to 2000.
+It is *possible* to run all the code without `numba`, but these particular functions are roughly 4 to 400 times slower without it.

 The only drawback of `numba` is that it is nontrivial to install on its own.
 Fortunately, the best python installer, [`anaconda`](http://continuum.io/downloads), makes it trivial.
 Just install the main `anaconda` package, which installs both `numba` and `scipy`.
 If you prefer the smaller download size of [`miniconda`](http://conda.pydata.org/miniconda.html) (which comes with no extras beyond python), you'll also have to run this command: